The uniform sparse FFT with application to PDEs with random coefficients

-In the numerical tests for the first periodic example in Section \ref{subsec:periodic}, i.e., $\mu=1.2$ and $c=0.4$, we have $q \in [2.41, 2.74]$, where the larger values of $q$ tend to appear for smaller sparsities $s$.
-For the quickly decaying example, i.e., $\mu=3.6$ and $c=1.5$, we have $q \in [1.9042, 2.45]$ and again the larger values of $q$ are attained for small sparsities $s$.
+In the numerical tests for the first periodic example in Section \ref{subsec:periodic}, i.e., $\mu=1.2$ and $c=0.4$, we have $q \in [2.41, 2.74]$, where the larger values of $q$ tend to appear for smaller sparsity parameters $s$.
+For the quickly decaying example, i.e., $\mu=3.6$ and $c=1.5$, we have $q \in [1.9042, 2.45]$ and again the larger values of $q$ are attained for small sparsity parameters $s$.

-The affine model in Section \ref{subsec:affine} results in $q \in [2.06, 2.186]$, where $q < 2.1$ is only attained for $\eta =$ I, II and IV, so parameter settings with small sparsities and $N=32$.
+The affine model in Section \ref{subsec:affine} results in $q \in [2.06, 2.186]$, where $q < 2.1$ is only attained for $\eta =$ I, II and IV, so parameter settings with small sparsity parameters $s$ and extension $N=32$.

 Finally, in the complicated lognormal case in Section \ref{subsec:lognormal}, we observe $q \in [4.776, 5.15]$.
-While the values above $5$ only appear for $\eta =$ I and II, we still have significantly larger factors $q$ than before because of the higher difficulty of the approximation problem due to the normal distribution of the random variables $y_j$.
-Anyway, the magnitude of $q$ is still very small compared to the size $\vert\setT_G\vert = G = 739$ in our examples.
+While the values above $5$ only appear for $\eta =$ I and II, we still have significantly larger factors $q$ than before .
+However, the magnitude of $q$ is still very small compared to the size $\vert\setT_G\vert = G = 739$ in our examples.